ABOUT THE MUSEUM

 History of the Museum

-On April 21, 1941, a charter to establish a Fort Worth Children’s Museum was filed with the State of Texas.
-The purposes of the new museum were listed as: “The maintenance of a place where geological, biological, and zoological collections may be housed; to increase and diffuse knowledge and appreciation of history, art, and science; to preserve objects of historic, artistic, and scientific interests; and to offer popular instruction and opportunities for aesthetic enjoyment.”
+On May 21, 1941, a charter establishing the Fort Worth Children’s Museum was filed with the State of Texas.
+The charter outlined an ambitious mission: to maintain geological, biological, and zoological collections; increase and share knowledge and appreciation of history, art, and science; preserve objects of historic, artistic, and scientific significance; and provide opportunities for education and aesthetic enjoyment.

 The Fort Worth Museum of Science and History is proud to be accredited by the American Alliance of Museums and part of the Smithsonian Affiliate program, the Association of Science and Technology Centers, the Association of Children's Museums, and Museums for All.